Agronomy and farming systems

 Transferring innovation in plant science into practical agriculture

-NIAB champions the role of independent agronomic research in UK agriculture.
+NIAB champions the role of independent agronomic research in UK agriculture and horticulture.
 We bring together a network of field-based variety evaluation and crop husbandry trials and expertise in interpretation and dissemination, with the specialist soils, rotations, weeds and cultivations research of NIAB's Farming Systems team.

 - working with industry to develop key research areas